weaversa/cryptol-course/labs/SAW/Game/GameOutline.md

 # TODO
 - Add `selfDamage` prototype to `Game.h`
+- Remove the first 3 preconditions in `selfDamage_Contract` given that they were used for debugging and are no longer needed
 - Move `quickBattle` to come right after `selfDamage`, which is after `resolveAttack` given that it makes sense in the lesson plan
 - Consider moving `resetInventoryItems`, `initScreen`, and `setScreenTile` earlier in the lesson plan
   - Recall that `setScreenTile` shows extern global variables